chrehall68/llm-critic/README.md

 After all, our dataset contains millions and millions of tokens.
 If you want to use an LLM provider to handle that many tokens, you'll definitely spend a lot of money and time (due to rate limits).
 Thus, we recommend using a GPU for all our experiments.

-### Running on a GPU
+### RunPod

-We used RunPod to run our experiments.
+We recommend using RunPod to set up a GPU environment since it allows terminal access.
 The steps are as follows:

 - Create an account on [RunPod](https://runpod.ai)
 - Create a pod with a GPU and at least 16GB of RAM, preferably 32GB